 Diagnosis of ringworm in cats

 If you notice one or more of the signs and symptoms outlined above, take your cat to a vet.
 Note that, other infections and pests cause symptoms similar to ringworm.
 For example:

 - Mange and fleas cause itching and hair loss.

-- Allergies in some cats can cause skin irritation to an extent it appears red.
+- Allergies in some cats can cause skin irritation to the extent it appears red.

 It is not safe to start ringworm treatment until you are 100% sure the fungus is the cause of the symptoms.
 A vet will conduct one or more of the following diagnostic procedures to confirm your cat has ringworm:

-- Wood’s lamp test: Wood’s lamp is a special light that makes fungus to glow in a greenish color.
+- Wood’s lamp test: Wood’s lamp is a special light that makes fungus glow in a greenish color.
 The Wood’s lamp test is simple, non-intrusive, and probably the first test a vet will conduct.
 However, it is not accurate.